Plan Your Visit to the 150th Anniversary

 4. Carry a cell phone with you to be used to contact 911 in case of emergency.

 5. Please be aware that wood ticks and deer ticks, which are known to carry Lymes Disease, are common to the Gettysburg area.
-Reduce your chances of getting a tickborne disease by using repellents, checking for ticks, and showering after being outdoors.
+Though not typically active in mid-November, there is still the possibility for exposure to these insects.
 If you have a tick bite followed by a fever or rash, seek medical attention.

 6. Upon arrival at the park select a meeting place in case you or your family become separated.